Submitted by on

 Before the FedRAMP program came into effect, individual federal agencies established evaluation techniques and security controls to secure their information systems.
 Cloud service providers (CSPs) had to prepare an authorization package for each agency, which was particularly onerous for the FedRAMP high impact level.

-The detailed and strict security and protection protocols established with FedRAMP introduced consistency and streamlined the process.
+The detailed and strict security and protection protocols established with FedRAMP introduced consistency and streamlined processes.
 Evaluations and requirements were standardized so that multiple government agencies could reuse the provider’s FedRAMP authorization security package.
-With this, FedRAMP accelerated the adoption of secure cloud solutions across the federal government.
+As a result of that change, FedRAMP accelerated the adoption of secure cloud solutions across the federal government.

 There are two different ways to become FedRAMP authorized.
 Either type of authorization works for FedRAMP high, moderate, and low impact levels.